ppogg/ppogg/README.md

 <img src = "https://github-readme-stats.vercel.app/api?username=ppogg&&show_icons=true&title_color=66ffff&icon_color=7a34f9&text_color=009999&bg_color=333366& theme=radical"/>
 </p>

-- 🔭 在本科的时候，我和同学组队一起打比赛，也是在那时候，接触了机器学习并为它着迷🤖
-- 🌱 在读研期间，我选择了深度学习作为研究方向，我相信在这条路上会遇到很多有趣的人和事🤣
-- 👯  研二期间，我在广州实习，并在期间记录自己有趣的实验
+- 🔭 When I was in undergraduate, I teamed up with my classmates to attend competition.
+At that time I was exposed to machine learning and was fascinated by it.🤖
+- 🌱 During graduate school, I chose deep learning as my research direction.
+I believe that there will be many interesting people and things on this way.🤣
+- 👯 During the second year of graduate school, I have practiced in Guangzhou and recorded my own interesting experiments during the period.
-- 💡   我擅长用python编程，又是也会用C++
+- 💡  I like to program by python and C++
-- 👩 我是程序男，但是俺有女朋友哈哈
-- 🤣 希望能在这条路上遇到更多大神和朋友，以后请多多指教~ 😁
+- 🤣 Hope to meet more friends.
+Nice to meet you~ 😁

 <h2>Things I code with</h2>